Cy Young's perfect game: Aftermath

-Although Lee Richmond and John Montgomery Ward threw perfect games in 1880, some baseball historians believe Young threw the first true perfect game in MLB history.
-This is because the rules of baseball were significantly different in the 19th century.
+Although Lee Richmond and John Montgomery Ward threw perfect games in 1880, Young's was the first to be played under rules roughly equivalent to the modern game, as the rules of baseball were significantly different in the 19th century.
 For example, pitchers could not throw pitches above their shoulder, which often necessitated an underhanded approach to pitching.
 There was no pitcher's mound, so pitcher's threw from a flat surface only forty-five feet from the batter as opposed to sixty feet.
 Additionally, batters could request where they wanted a pitch to be thrown, and if the pitch did not land in the spot the batter requested, it would be called a ball.
 In 1903, the AL and NL agreed to play under a new ruleset, which is still in use today.
-Thus, historians generally mark 1903 as the start of MLB's modern era, and often categorize statistics prior to 1903 separately from the modern era.
+Thus, historians generally mark this period as the start of MLB's modern era, and often categorize statistics prior to the 20th century separately.
 Although MLB.com does include Richmond and Ward in their list of MLB perfect games, some sportswriters exclude them, and instead describe their perfect games as pioneering accomplishments.